 And it takes all three to make for a successful campaign.

 It’s going to be no trouble to uncover the best-performing ad designs and secret landing pages during your Facebook ads research.
 Nevertheless, you should also consider the fact that this equation is missing the third element: the audience.

 You can’t tell for sure which Facebook ad hacks will work unless you know the target audience.

 So try not to cherry pick the information and look at the bigger picture — how each Facebook ad aligns with the landing page and potential target audiences.

-Even if you can’t know 100% for sure whom your competition’s targeting, their offer’s threat level and messaging could give you a huge hint in this regard.
+Even if you can’t know 100% for sure whom your competition’s targeting, their offer’s threat level and messaging can give you valuable clues and insights.